 7.3.1 Finalised signed documents (which may have minor updates or formatting revision) will be submitted to the CAA in line with standard practice pre-implementation.
-This is expected early/mid-May 2025 presuming this ACP is approved.
+This is expected latemay/ early-June 2025 presuming this ACP is approved.

 8. Supporting infrastructure and resilience